 Step Two: Put Them in an Ice Cube Tray

-Next, place the chillies in an ice cube tray.
-Depending on the size of the chillies you should be able to get a few in each section.
+Next, place the chilies in an ice cube tray.
+Depending on the size of the chilies, you should be able to get a few in each section.
 Remember if they are wet or damp, they will freeze together which you don't want.
 A bit of patience now will pay off later.
-This is a good time to inspect each chilli.
-I like to leave the stem attached because when it comes time to use them, I can hold the stem and cut the chillies using kitchen scissors into my curries, burgers or salsa.
+This is a good time to inspect each chili.
+I like to leave the stem attached because when it comes time to use them, I can hold the stem and cut the chilies using my kitchen scissors into my curries, burgers or salsa.

 Step Three: Airtight Bags